Published on Brock University (http://www.brocku.ca)

 Why pursue a degree in Applied Disability Studies?

 There is an increasing number of jobs available for Certified Behaviour Analysts throughout North America, but there is a critical shortage of qualified personnel.
 Many positions are available for providing therapeutic and consultation services, as well as supervising interventions, research and program evaluation.
 Those students specializing in ABA will be able to work as Behaviour Therapists, Consultants and Supervisors in services for persons with Autism and developmental disabilities, Children and Adult Mental Health, Special Education, Brain Injury, Physical disabilities, Geriatrics and Early intervention.
-The ABA course sequence is designed to meet the new BACB task list (4th Edition), pending BACB approval.
+The Behavior Analyst Certification Board, Inc.® has approved our current ABA course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA) Examination®.

 Even without the ABA credential, graduates from our programs will also be attractive to disability services as supervisors, managers, program evaluators and researchers.
 As we expand our specialities to include Counselling and Assessment, many employment opportunities will be available because there are so few of these professionals who know how to provide these services to persons with disabilities.
 Even in the short time we have existed, employers are reporting how impressed they have been with our students knowledge of disabilities and ABA during job interviews.
 We anticipate that graduates from our program will be considered strong candidates for positions in human service positions.

 Students have the option of applying for two types of Master's degrees or a Graduate Diploma.

 Master of Arts (MA)